 Nandina Bonfire Shrubs for Sale Online

-Nandina Bonfires is known to be Slender and distinctively swirly leaves, with vibrant purple and red growth, distinguish this fiery new nandina has alot to offer.
-It can be compact habit and as a excellent as specimen, can be planted as a mass plant or a informal colorful border, or in larger mixed containers.
-This heavenly bamboo can survive through out an entire winter and still would have its leaves.
-It is also known that this shrub is drought resistant and best in full sun for full color.
+Nandina Bonfires is known to be Slender, and distinctively swirly leaves, with vibrant purple and red growth, distinguish this fiery new nandina has a lot to offer.
+It can be a compact habit, and as an excellent, a specimen can be planted as a mass plant or an informal colorful border or in larger mixed containers.
+This heavenly bamboo can survive throughout an entire winter and still would have its leaves.
+This shrub is also drought-resistant and best in full sun for full color.

 |Mature Height:||3 feet|

 |Mature width:||3 feet|

 |Pruning season:||Pruning not needed|

 |Uses:||Extremely attractive when used in mixed border,or containers|